-- If your health requires it, ask the independent review organization for a "fast appeal." - If the organization agrees to give you a "fast appeal," the organization must give you an answer to your Level 2 appeal within 72 hours after it receives your appeal request.
+- If your health requires it, ask the independent review organization for a fast appeal. - If the organization agrees to give you a fast appeal, the organization must give you an answer to your Level 2 appeal within 72 hours after it receives your appeal request.

-Deadlines for "standard appeal"
+Deadlines for standard appeal

-• For standard appeals, the review organization must give you an answer to your Level 2 appeal within 7 calendar days after it receives your appeal if it is for a drug you have not yet received.
+For standard appeals, the review organization must give you an answer to your Level 2 appeal within 7 calendar days after it receives your appeal if it is for a drug you have not yet received.
 If you are requesting that we pay you back for a drug you have already bought, the review organization must give you an answer to your Level 2 appeal within 14 calendar days after it receives your request.

-Step 3: The independent review organization give you their answer.
+Step 3: The independent review organization gives you their answer.

-For "fast appeals":
+For fast appeals: